freylint/libktx-sys/README.md

 - Fix issues with generated documentation
 - Work around need to have the vulkan SDK and LibClang installed
 - Avoid regenergating bindings on every build
-- Build Prprocressor to clean up generated bindings.
+- Build Postprocressor to clean up generated bindings.
 (Breaking and 1.0 release)

 ## Crates.io Stewardship Notice